-Vesting means that you have a nonforfeitable right to the value of your account.
-You are always 100% vested in the value of your voluntary contributions, rollover contributions and the matching contributions that you receive from the University.
+Vesting means that you have a non-forfeitable right to the value of your account.
+You are always 100% vested in the value of your voluntary contributions and rollover contributions.
+You are 100% vested in the matching contributions that you receive from the University after three years of vesting service.

-You become vested in the value of the automatic core contributions made to your account and any investment earnings of that account after you complete three years of vesting service.
-You also become vested, regardless of your years of vesting service, if you reach age 65 or die while you are employed by the University.
+You become vested in the value of the automatic core contributions made to your account and any investment earnings of that account according to the below vesting schedule.